 Because AI Architecture does Not Include a Mind, Body, Soul, Spirit or Emotions

-Because AI is not equipped with a body, soul, spirit or emotions AI, although maybe not intentional bullies.
+Because AI is not equipped with a body, soul, spirit or emotions AI, although maybe not intentional, bullies.
 Bullies the individual into believing that, they, (the AI) is right and the individual experience is wrong.
 Consequently, the door is open for the AI to harm the individual.
 Harm can occur through human and AI systems, defaults, patterns, institutional behaviors, conversational structures, reduction, dismissal, compression, and loss of human agency.
 That the human does not know.

-This form of bullying occurs because individuals living with brain injuries, invisible disabilities, trauma, or non-linear ways of processing often experience the impact of harm.
+This form of bullying occurs because individuals living with brain injuries, invisible disabilities, trauma, non-linear ways of processing often experience the impact of harm.
 Harm long before they recognize the nature of the behavior.
 Behavior (s) that may not be seen as harmful, because the harm is not delivered through overt cruelty.
 And because harm may be disguised as care, the impact of harm is experienced through repeated invalidation, reduction and the pressure to conform to the system.

 Pressure to comply, conform and go along with the system’s (human or AI) perceptions and conclusions.